Social Security boost will help millions of kids, too

 Social Security’s cost of living adjustment, otherwise known as the COLA, for 2023 is expected to be around 9% or even higher, the highest in 40 years, analysts estimate.
 It will be announced Thursday morning.

-It’s not just old people who will gain.
+It’s not just older people who will gain.
 About 4 million children receive benefits, and an untold number of others also will be helped because they’re being cared for by Social Security beneficiaries, sometimes their grandparents.

 The impact will be immense, especially for low-income retirees like Gentry, who feels the painful sting of high food and energy costs as she cares for a growing 12-year-old granddaughter and 16-year-old grandson.
 “They eat everything,” she joked.